Below are just a few things to consider when making your

 jack-o-lanterns to light the stairs.
 If you are

-concerned that they might get knocked over, you can put a high
+concerned that they might get knocked over and become a

 If you are having

-a yard haunt for the neighborhood to see, it's a good
+a yard haunt or outdoor decorations and props for the neighborhood to see, it's a good

 idea to check with your insurance company to make sure